flame4343/Meta-PETA/README.md

 # Meta-PETA
-This is the official implementation of Meta-Learning for Personalized Estimated Time of Arrival Prediction
+This is the official implementation of Meta-Learning for Personalized Estimated Time of Arrival Prediction.

 ## Environment
 * Python=3.7